 - KEEPING YOUR POSSE: Are some of your partners, staff or even the vendors holding you back?
 You may love them but make certain you share the same goals and passion.
 If not figure out an amicable way to go your own way.
 Keeping your posse when they no longer share your dream is a big mistake.

 - ALWAYS PLAYING IT SAFE: You need to take a risk from time to time.
 Look around you.
 What is your competition doing?
 Why are you playing it so safe that you are blending into the background?

 Being an entrepreneur takes courage.
-It takes knowing when to walk, when to sprint, and when it’s time to run away from the habits that have you stuck… It’s knowing how to get out of your own way, how to move on, and how to get out of the time warp before you lose your butt to the competition.
+It takes knowing when to walk, when to sprint, and when it’s time to run away from the habits that have you stuck… It’s knowing how to get out of your own way, how to move on, and how to get out of the time warp before you lose to the competition.